In a

 The lawmakers questioned whether the payments were actually appropriated correctly — forcing the administration to make changes that ultimately allowed the lawmakers to checkmate the administration.
 In effect, the Centers for Medicare and Medicaid Services (CMS) was forced to admit that the ACA did not automatically appropriate the funds, but it was subject to discretion of Congress.
 (A Government Accountability Office opinion requested by Sessions and Upton backed up much of the GOP contention.)

-So, these guys are the real heroes.
-And the New York Times again has egg on its face for poor reporting and not making corrections until almost four weeks after the story had been corrected by good reporting.
+New York Times again has egg on its face for poor reporting and not making corrections until almost four weeks after the story had been

 A Sept.
 30, 2014, legal opinion from the congressional Government Accountability Office validated part of the Sessions-Upton strategy.
 The analysis confirmed that the president's health law failed to provide specific authority for the risk corridor payments.